ahandsel/youtube_subscription_transfer/README.md

   * Note YouTube will temporary block you if you have more that 80 subscriptions.
   * Just restart the script in a few hours.

+## ERROR: selenium.common.exceptions.WebDriverException: Message: 'geckodriver' executable needs to be in PATH.
+* cd to the folder with the geckodriver and run the following command: `sudo cp geckodriver /usr/local/bin`

 ## References used:
 * [Running selenium on MacOS using chromedriver](https://medium.com/@KelvinMwinuka/running-selenium-on-macos-using-chromedriver-96ef851282b5)